 Horses from Canada

-Veterinary Health Certificates are good for 30 days from the date of issue only!!!!
+Veterinary Health Certificates are good for 30 days from the date of Inspection only!!!!

 (EIA Test results are valid for 180 days from the date the blood is drawn, not 6 months.)